 Saponaria Vaccari/Vaccaria hispanica by --Tico--.

 The seeds should be placed in moist soil, put in a plastic bag, then imbibed by putting in the fridge for about three weeks.
-The seeds should then be put into the light at a temperature of about 20 degrees.
+The seeds should then be put into the light at a temperature of about 20°C (68°F).

 It should take about one to three weeks for Soapwort seeds to germinate.
 Once ready transplant the young Soapwort outdoors following the last frost of spring.

-Annual Saponaria plants such as Soapwort and Cow Herb are very easy to look after; water them in the summer and other prolonged dry spells; they should be lightly fed a couple of times during the growing season.
+Annual Saponaria plants such as Soapwort and Cow Herb are very easy to look after.
+Water them in the summer and in other prolonged dry spells.
+They should be lightly fed a couple of times during the growing season.